hungphanquocviet/hungphanquocviet.github.io/_pages/about.md

 I am working as a Teaching Assistant at the Kahlert School of Computing for the Data Structures and Algorithms class.
 In this role, I assist students by running lab sessions weekly, and guiding them through the materials.

 I am also a Data Science Research Assistant under Dr. Weller at the School of Dentistry, where I study the epidemiology of diseases.
 My role involves implementing and performing statistical analyses on large-scale datasets to uncover trends and insights related to disease patterns.

+I like to listen to music and play them as well, especially jazz fusion funk, indie, Japanese math-rock.